 Why Pizza Hut's red roofs and McDonald's play places have disappeared

-(CNN) -- For decades, bright, playful, and oddly-shaped fast-food restaurants dotted the roadside along America's highways.
+For decades, bright, playful and oddly-shaped fast-food restaurants dotted the roadside along America's highways.

 You'd drive by Howard Johnson's with its orange roofs and then pass Pizza Hut's red-topped huts.
 A few more miles and there was the roadside White Castle with its turrets.
 Arby's roof was shaped like a wagon and Denny's resembled a boomerang.
 And then McDonald's, with its neon golden arches towering above its restaurants.